daos-stack/daos/docs/admin/performance_tuning.md

 !!! note
-    With 3rd Gen Intel® Xeon® Scalable processors (ICX), the PMEM_NO_FLUSH environment variable can be set to 1 to take advantage of the extended asynchronous DRAM refresh (eADR) feature
+    With 3rd Gen Intel® Xeon® Scalable processors (ICX), the PMEM_NO_FLUSH An environment variable can be set to 1 to take advantage of the extended asynchronous DRAM refresh (eADR) feature

 In DAOS mode, daos\_perf can be used as an MPI application like IOR.
 Parameters are the same, except that `-T daos` can be used to select the daos mode.
-This option can be omitted too since this is the default.
+This option can be omitted since this is the default.

 ## Client Performance Tuning

-For best performance, a DAOS client should specifically bind itself to a NUMA node instead of leaving core allocation and memory binding to chance.
+A DAOS client should specifically bind itself to an NUMA node for best performance instead of leaving core allocation and memory binding to chance.
 This allows the DAOS Agent to detect the client's NUMA affinity from its PID and automatically assign a network interface with a matching NUMA node.
 The network interface provided in the GetAttachInfo response is used to initialize CaRT.